 There are two types of maintenance reports available in fleet management systems: predictive maintenance reports and general maintenance reports.
 Predictive maintenance includes details like vehicle types, service plans, and driver inputs.
 It gives the manager an overview of the maintenance needs of the vehicles.
 The general maintenance reports contain information like vehicle inspection and service history.

 By comparing both types of reports, a manager can detect the deficiencies.
-With useful insights, they can take the necessary steps to ensure the timely maintenance.
-It will reduce the downtime of the vehicles and offer more productivity.
+With useful insights, they can take the necessary steps to ensure timely maintenance.
+Thus, it will reduce the downtime of the vehicles and offer more productivity.

 Safety is the main priority of every business, and driver’s behaviour reports help achieve it.
 By analyzing these reports, it is possible to minimize the probability of danger.
 They provide information about the driver’s performance during trips, such as speed, harsh braking, harsh acceleration, traffic rules compliance, etc.